blackears/cyclopsLevelBuilder/doc/index.md

 * Convert to Godot Mesh - Builds a replica of the CyclopsBlocks in your level using core Godot objects.
 Places them inside a node called 'converted_blocks' at the root of your scene.
 * Export As Gltf... - Generates a gltf file based on the current blocks in the scene.
+* Export as Godot Scene - Creates a new scene file in your project that contains duplicates the current scene but where all the CyclopsBlock objects have been replaced with Godot library objects.
+* Export as Cyclops File - Exports all Cyclops objects to a custom file format.
+Allows for your cyclops scene to be stored in a format independent of the Godot scene file.
+This is intended to help with transitioning between different Cyclops version which may not be backwards compatible.

 * Rotate 90 Ccw X - Rotate 90 degrees counter clockwise around the X axis
 * Rotate 90 Cw X - Rotate 90 degrees clockwise around the X axis